 The math and English programs use the College Board Accuplacer test instrument.
 This assessment provides placement scores that have predictive validity and are shown to be reliable indicators of success.
-IRP periodically assists the programs with validation of the placement instrument, as well as assesses results for disproportionate impact.
+The Office of Institutional Effectiveness periodically assists the programs with validation of the placement instrument, as well as assesses results for disproportionate impact.
 Counselors use multiple measures for placement (II.A.8-6).
 The assessment process includes interviews by a counselor to gather information about a student's study skills, learning and career goals, computational skills, English language proficiency, educational and employment histories, academic performance, and need for special services.
-The counselor may utilize personal interviews, career aptitude and interest inventories, high school or postsecondary transcripts, or other measures of performance (e.g. specialized licenses, military training) to aid in the assessment process for course placement.
+The counselor may utilize personal interviews, career aptitude and interest inventories, high school or postsecondary transcripts, or other measures of performance, for example specialized licenses or military training, to aid in the assessment process for course placement.
 This process ensures more than one measure is used in the assessment process for course placement.
 The English and Math Departments meet with counselors to discuss multiple measures (II.A.8-7).
-A counselor also sits on the District's Academic Planning and Policy (curriculum) committee and is instrumental in the curriculum review process when new English and math courses are created or modified.
+A counselor also sits on the district's Academic Policy and Planning committee and is instrumental in the curriculum review process when new English and math courses are created or modified.

-9. The institution awards course credit, degrees and certificates based on student attainment of learning outcomes.
+II.A.9 The institution awards course credit, degrees and certificates based on student attainment of learning outcomes.
 Units of credit awarded are consistent with institutional policies that reflect generally accepted norms or equivalencies in higher education.
 If the institution offers courses based on clock hours, it follows Federal standards for clock-to-credit-hour conversions.
-(ER 10)

-ER 10 Academic Credit
+Eligibility Requirement 10.
+Academic Credit